Last Updated on October 30, 2020 by Scott

 How long can I run a Dual-Fuel or Propane Generator?

-Most propane tanks, either above or below ground, hold 500 to 1,000 gallons.
+Most large propane tanks, either above or below ground, hold 500 to 1,000 gallons.

 Expect a propane-powered generator to burn 2-3 gallons an hour.